MinecraftMachina/ManyMC/README.md

 </p>

 ---
-> ### ⚠️ This is an UNOFFICIAL project.
-DO NOT report any issues to the MultiMC team.
-ONLY raise issues in THIS repository.
+> ### ⚠️ ManyMC is NOT SUPPORTED by the MultiMC team.
+Only report issues with ManyMC here.
 ---

 ## Supported versions